Libberator/LIbberator.github.io/content/post/2023-07-04-quaternions/index.md

 Look around yourself at all the things that do any kind of rotating.
 And I want you to think in terms of **Axis** and **Angles**.
 That's a singular axis: a vector in \*any\* direction of your choice.
 This axis will be what gets rotated *around* by a certain amount of angular units.
 I'll be using degrees, but radians are valid too.

 Leaning back in your chair?
 Nah.
-You're rotating the chair negative degrees about its <code>right</code> axis (or positive degrees about the <code>left</code> axis).
+You're rotating the chair negative degrees about its `right` axis (or positive degrees about the `left` axis).

 Looking down and to your left?
 Nah.
-Your neck is oriented some positive degrees around <code>Vector(1, -1, 0)</code>, assuming Z is your forward.
+Your neck is oriented some positive degrees around `Vector(1, -1, 0)`, assuming Z is your forward.
 Might be tough to wrap your head around.

 Grab a pineapple. :pineapple: Grab a pen. :pen: Make a Pineapple Pen. :pineapple: :pen: That pen is the axis, at whatever arbitrary vector you stuck it in at.
 Spin it to see how it rotates.